kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

   a new scheduler with the gate off recognises them but is not permitted to enforce them.
-To avoid allocations it cannot validate, the scheduler excludes any device that declares `compatibilityGroups` from consideration, along to preventing consumption of `counterSet`s that have `compatibilityGroups` assigned to them (known from claim statuses).
+To avoid allocations it cannot validate, the scheduler excludes any device that declares `compatibilityGroups` from consideration, and also prevents consumption of `counterSet`s that have `compatibilityGroups` assigned to them (known from claim statuses).
   Devices that do not declare the field are scheduled normally.
 - **Full feature.** The scheduler filters incompatible candidates